The TikTok-Famous Breathing Technique That’ll Change Your Orgasms Forever

 Why do we hold our breaths during sex?

-“Your breath is an erotic pump; it is one of the quickest ways to physiologically change how you’re feeling — physically and emotionally,” Normal’s sex coach Georgia Grace tells Refinery29 Australia.
+“Your breath is an erotic pump; it is one of the quickest ways to physiologically change how you’re feeling — physically and emotionally,” Normal’s sex coach Georgia Grace tells Refinery29.

 “However as your muscles tense up in the build up to climax, it’s also pretty common to hold your breath too.
 A tension orgasm can feel great — but for some, when they hold their breath, they notice their energy levels drop [and] arousal can lessen,” Grace adds, explaining that this can look like a loss of erection or engorgement.